JSON or YAML — your choice

 commands (ARC-185, object)

 Per-command prompt addenda and model overrides.
-Each key is a Sigilix slash command (review, improve, describe); values can carry prompt (appended to the command’s system prompt) and model (override the default model).
+Each key is a Sigilix slash command (review, improve, describe).
+Each value can carry prompt.addendum (a string appended to the command’s system prompt) and model.primary / model.fallbacks (override the default model + retry chain).

 Subsystem opt-outs